 This flag was restricted to navy and governmental use only, and no civilian ships were permitted to fly it until 1889, when a rectangular version of this banner became the Qing dynasty flag, and by extension, China´s:

 The other reason of the current lack of diversity on flags is that the central government banned localities from making and using local flags or emblems in November 1997.
-The reasons of the banning are on the line with the CPC ideology: homogeneity to avoid any sprout of individualism that could be the seed of any difference against the central ruling of the CPC.
+The reasons of the banning are on the line with the CPC ideology: homogeneity to avoid any sprout of individualism that could be the seed of any kind of differentiation from the central ruling of the CPC.
 The only sub-national flags left officially allowed were those of the Hong Kong and Macau Special Administrative Regions:

-Even Nanjing complied with the regulation, abandoning its eleven-year old flag (1986):
+Even Nanjing complied with the regulation, abandoning its eleven-year old flag (1986), seen here below:

-This city has an interesting track within China’s history, a singularity comparable maybe to Beijing or Shanghai, as the city hold the title of capital for various Chinese dynasties, kingdoms and republican governments dating from the 3rd century CE to 1949.
-Whilst Beijing is the modern capital of China and Shangahi the face of its economic progress, both directly under the central government control, Nanking was left to its own business.
+Special mention is due to this city, as it has an interesting track within China’s history, a singularity comparable maybe to Beijing or Shanghai, as the city hold the title of capital for various Chinese dynasties, kingdoms and republican governments dating from the 3rd century CE to 1949.
+Whilst Beijing is the modern capital of China and Shanghai the face of its economic progress, both directly under the central government control, Nanjing was left to its own business.

 But in recent years this ban has either been ignored or simply not enforced, and not only Nanjing hoisted its flag again, but also other cities created some of their own.